-I'm just a self taught Full-Stack Web Developer with nearly a decade of experience in multiple languages, concepts, and applications.
-My journey first started when I was 13 or so, playing Counter-Strike (1.5), and desiring more from the game.
-That's where I discovered the world of programming.
-I dove in head-first, learning small-c and the AMXX plugin language types.
+I'm just a self taught Full-Stack Web Developer with experience in multiple languages, concepts, and applications.
+My journey first started playing Counter-Strike (1.5) and desiring more from the game.
+That's where I discovered the world of programming where I developed a number of plugins for the AMXX game/server mod.
 Then it ramped up and upon entering high school I enrolled in Computer Programming and Web Design.
 I ran my own Linux virtual servers to accommodate my gaming and programming needs.
 I discovered PHP and MySQL and my ideas kept coming quicker than I could get them done.
-All of which have been lost to time at this point.
 I loved the dynamic-ness of using programming to change the feel of a website.
 I have a strong drive to solve complex ideas, and great gift for learning quickly.

 I've learned a number of things in my work and experiences about myself and how I work.
 I'm great jumping in at the beginning and running with everything.
 I'll take my time at first with lots of thought session breaks to make sure I'm starting off on the right foot.
 Which keeps me from having to rewrite or redo code.
 Having a well thought-out concept before beginning leads to the best outcomes.
 I've found I don't like doing monotonous, menial tasks such as data entry.
 I've gone as far as programming bots to complete such tasks because for me it is a waste of time, effort, and ability.
 I love seeing the work building into better and grander ideas.
 Which I've found to be my greatest weakness, the idea keeps growing, and growing, without an end in site.
 (Pun intended).
 Thus leading to no versions getting launched.
 I have a stellar under construction page though.
 This is been in my personal projects though.
 Customer projects and business projects get completed because they have a defined finish.
 I tend to build as a means to learning and growing as an individual.